oerg866/win98-quickinstall/README.md

 A: You've probably used Linux to do the image creation.
 Linux has no concept of hidden files, therefore this file property cannot be replicated in the images.

-## Q: I'm getting I/O and read errors, segmentation faults and other weird behavior when installing from CD on a Intel i430 / i440-based system with an Intel 82371SB south bridge (e.g. i440FX)
+## Q: I'm getting I/O and read errors, segmentation faults and other weird behavior when installing from CD on an Intel i430 / i440-based system with an Intel 82371SB south bridge (e.g. i440FX)

-A: This problem has been verified by Deksor, 0xCats and myself, and is a deeply rooted problem within the Linux Kernel that has existed since at least version 2.4.xx.
+A: This problem has been verified by Deksor, Rigo and myself, and is a deeply rooted problem that has existed since at least version 2.4.xx.
 Operating the drives in PIO mode can help.

+A BIOS update may help, the issue is currently under investigation as we found some BIOS versions where this problem does not occur.

 For now, you can work around this problem by using a PCI SCSI or IDE adapter card that supports CD-ROM boot or has DOS drivers with the **DOS boot floppy option**.